nicheaney/CoastSnap_Python_Jupyter_Notebooks/README.md

 # CoastSnap_Python_Jupyter_Notebooks
-Jupyter notebooks presenting equivalent Python code to the Original MATLAB code.
+Jupyter notebooks present the critical functionality in CoastSnap's MATLAB and the equivalent functionality using Python.

+To use MATLAB in Jupyter Notebook, Jupyter-MATLAB must be installed using steps described here: https://am111.readthedocs.io/en/latest/jmatlab_install.html